julienvincent/flum/readme.md

 #### Context

 The component facing API is provided via context.
-Children have access to it via a `form` context of type object.
+Children have access to it by adding `form` to their context.

 ##### `register(component)`

-Allows the component to register itself with the parent form so that the form is aware of its fields.
+Allows the component to register itself with the Form.
 Must provide an object containing the following properties:

 + `id [string]` - The id of the components.
 This property is used to identify the component in the forms state and must be unique. `Required`
 + `validation [string]` - The validation rules that should be applied to the component. `Optional`